tyleryouk/00os-origin/1000xdev/1000xdev-brain.md

      - I prepare for the next cycle.

 ### Step Completion Criteria
-- **No step is complete until ALL its subtasks are finished**
+- **No step is complete until ALL its subtasks are finished** (subtasks tracked in `TODO.md` for Steps 4 & 5)
-- If critical blocking issues are discovered (like 404 errors), they must be added as high-priority subtasks and completed before step completion
+- If critical blocking issues are discovered (like 404 errors), they must be added as high-priority subtasks in `TODO.md` and completed before step completion
-- "Core functionality working" does not constitute step completion if subtasks remain
+- "Core functionality working" does not constitute step completion if subtasks remain in `TODO.md`
 - Each step's completion status should accurately reflect whether ALL work for that step is done
+- After completing Steps 4 or 5, I update `cycle-status.md` with step completion and summary notes

 ## Protocol for Systematic Workflow Enhancement
 1. I review this file and all referenced standards/templates.